neuroinformatics-unit/gsoc/GSoC-2025/datashuttle: Deploy datashuttle as installable package (Ankush Agarwal).md

 As from the past 1 month I am contributing to dattashuttle repository and I am familiar with the codebase.
 I have past experience in working with Python and this project excites me as I will be able to learn and grow.

-The past development of [Narrative Vision](https://narrative-vision.vercel.app/) demonstrates my skills in Python programming through my use of Python, streamlit, and openAI technologies.
-It is an AI tool for generating reels (short form video content) from text script.

 Developing cross-platform packages with Textual interfaces presents a difficult but worthwhile process to increase my mastery of Python packaging approaches.
 The successful deployment of this implementation would help datashuttle users while establishing design criteria for Textual application interfaces across the entire Python environment.